-At our three practice locations in Beaumont Hills, Edgecliff and Kellyville Village the team here at Precise Dental Surgery offer natural looking veneers to help repair chips and breaks in our patient’s smiles.
+The team here at Precise Dental Surgery offer natural looking veneers to help repair chips, discolouration and gaps in our patient’s smiles.

-Dental veneers are thin porcelain shells that are placed directly on top of your teeth by your dentist.
-Veneers are used to eliminate gaps in your smile, overcome discoloured teeth or restore broken or chipped teeth.
+Dental veneers are thin porcelain shells that are placed directly on top of your teeth by your Dentist.

-If you suffer from gaps in your smile, stained or dull teeth, misshapen, chipped or worn teeth, we recommend you speak to our experienced team of dental professionals.
-They will assess your smile and your overall dental health to recommend an appropriate treatment plan for your needs.
+If you suffer from gaps, stained or chipped teeth, we recommend you speak to our experienced team of Dentists.
+We will assess your smile and your overall dental health to recommend an appropriate treatment plan for your needs.